 Now, I am a Mechatronics & Robotics student at the University of Leeds.
 The International Foundation Year facilitated my transition into the first undergraduate year, because I knew what to expect, how studying is organised in the university and where to get help if such is needed.
 As a result, I feel very comfortable about my studying and I believe that my academic performance would not be as high as it is without the Foundation Year.
 Moreover, I decided to work as an Ambassador for new IFY students to help them in turn adjust to the university life and assist with the issues they could meet.

-Completed the International Foundation Year and is now studying a PhD in Medical Engineering at the University of Leeds
+Completed the International Foundation Year and went on to study a Masters in Advanced Chemical Engineering at Leeds